-How to Earn Real Estate Certifications & Designations in 7 Steps
+How to Earn Real Estate Certifications & Designations

 The process for earning a real estate certification or designation, in addition to your real estate license, differs depending on the specialization and the issuing professional association or company.
 However, most certifications require a real estate professional to be a member of the issuing organization, meet specific education requirements, and demonstrate a certain amount of experience in a relevant area of real estate.
 What’s more, applicants frequently have to pass an exam and pay an annual fee.

 If you aren’t sure whether a real estate certification or designation is a worthy investment, you can ask yourself these questions:

 - Does this certification fit my niche?

 - Do I meet the designation’s education and sales requirements?

 - Will I receive a return on investment (ROI) of my time and money?